Your skills and qualities

 - show a proactive approach to self-development

-Use the employability skills activity to help identify how your study activities relate to the skills employers want.
+Have a look at our article Employability skills to help identify how your study activities relate to the skills employers want.

 Value of OU study